 There is a parallel between the writings of Moses and Jesus’ words.
 Rejection of Moses was rejection of Christ.
 That should have blown their bias away.

-Israel, who rejected truth taught by Moses, whom they respected, will not respond to truth set forth by Jesus whom they despised.
+Israel, who rejected truth taught by Moses whom they respected, would not respond to truth set forth by Jesus whom they despised.
 They thought that God would accept them by keeping the law.
-If people do not understand and believe Scriptures, a document that they trust, how can they ever believe the truth.
+If people do not understand and believe Scriptures, a document that they trust, how can they ever believe the truth?

 The great privilege of knowing God’s Word can be a great judgment against our souls.
-Knowing the Bible can give us a big head but we need to ask, “Does it give us a burning heart.”
+Knowing the Bible can give us a big head, but we need to ask if it gives us a burning heart.